The same progressive groupthink that governs Hollywood exists in other cultural arenas.

 His play was not a lampoon of the leftist point-of-view (to be sure, we’ve produced plays like that, but mostly in our first year), but a straightforward presentation of his conservative “take” on the issue of redemption.
 I’m very proud of producing this play because it made you think (one audience member said her brain hurt after seeing it!), it was not simply a parody of those opposed to us, and it was the Ohio premiere of the play.

 HiT: What reaction have you received from mainstream theater groups/actors/media over the years?

-It is for this reason that I came up with our motto: “Disagreement Does Not Equal Hate.”® This motto, by the way, has also been ridiculed.
-The media, at first, were interested in what we were doing (well, the local paper of record–The Columbus Dispatch–anyway), but have been less so as we have grown.
+It’s for this reason that I came up with our motto: “Disagreement Does Not Equal Hate.”® This motto, by the way, has also been ridiculed.
+The media, at first, were interested in what we were doing (well, the local paper of record--The Columbus Dispatch--anyway), but have been less so as we have grown.

 The underground papers still want nothing to do with us and the Dispatch, which has grown much more left wing over the past few years, routinely does not feature our productions except in limited, informational blurbs (date, time, cost, venue,etc.) right before our production premieres.

 To be fair, they did publish an op-ed I wriote about conservative theatre last year (but I was forbidden to mention my upcoming production in the essay).
 Local television has not given us much time (I’ve had some radio exposure a couple of years ago), and I keep trying to interest local reporters.

 I can’t really get my arms around why the media is not interested in a unique theatre company right in their own backyard.
 We are, to my knowledge, the only conservative theatre company in the country; why would that not be celebrated?
 (That’s a rhetorical question; I suspect I know the answer).